Shashwatsingh22/Load-Balancer/README.md

     </h2>
     <img src=images/main1.png></img>
     <h4>
-But Here In this project I without the use of any software or Devices I used an trick of DNS Server(This will work as Load balancer for us) ..
+But Here In this project, without the use of any software or Devices I used an trick of DNS Server(This will work as Load balancer for us) ..
 First I created  our own Docker Network with use of the Driver called BRIDGE….. and Lunch those CMS under this NETWORK ….
 And under